-Snack Comparison: Potato Farm Jaga Pokkuru vs Calbee Jagabee
+Comparison: Potato Farm Jaga Pokkuru vs Calbee Jagabee

 Calbee Jagariko Fried Potato Sticks Salad Flavor

-Jagariko and Jagabee are the 2 best-selling potato fries of Calbee, and they are different primarily in texture.
+In fact, Jagariko and Jagabee are the 2 best-selling potato fries of Calbee, and they are different primarily in texture.

-The Difference between Jaga Pokkuru and Jagabee potato fries
+The Difference between Jaga Pokkuru and Jagabee Potato Fries

 Taste and Texture

-I think Jaga Pokkuru has almost the same texture as Jagabee, but I found out that the former is a little tastier thanks to its special salt.
+I think Jaga Pokkuru has almost the same texture as Jagabee, but I found that the former is a little tastier thanks to its special salt.

-The suggested retail price of Potato Farm Jaga Pokkuru (180g) is 885 yen, while that of Calbee Jagabee (80g) is 227 yen.
-The former (4.92 yen) is higher in price than the latter (2.84 yen) per 1g.
+The suggested retail price of Potato Farm Jaga Pokkuru (180g) is 885 yen (about 8.1 USD), while that of Calbee Jagabee (80g) is 227 yen (about 2.1 USD).

-Where to buy
+Where to Buy

 Although Potato Farm Jaga Pokkuru is pricey compared to Calbee Jagabee, they are very similar in taste and texture.
 But if I had to choose, I’d say I liked Jaga Pokkuru better.